CyberShadow/RABCDAsm/README.md

  * `abcreplace` - replaces ABC in SWF files
  * `swfdecompress` - decompresses zlib-compressed SWF files
  * `swf7zcompress` - (re-)compress the contents of a SWF using 7-Zip
+ * `swflzmacompress` - compress the contents of a SWF using LZMA
  * `swfbinexport` / `swfbinreplace` - extract/replace contents of binary
    data tags from SWF files